mikechase3/notebook.mchase.me/career/lecture-01-course-overview.md

 * Waterfall Model
 * Assumes the project can be planned in advance and that the information system can be developed according to the plan.
-* Requirements are well understood and/or low technical risk.
+* Requirements are well understood and/or low technical risk.&#x20;

 ### Adaptive Approach to the SDLC

-* Iterative model \(we will use this approach in capstone courses\)
+* Iterative model (we will use this approach in capstone courses)
-* Assumes the project must be more flexible and adapt to changing needs.
+* Assumes the project must be more flexible and adapt to changing needs.&#x20;

 ## Agile and Iterative Development Approaches